-Imodium (also known as loperamide) is an over-the-counter medication used for the treatment of diarrhea and some patients with ostomies.
-But the relatively lackluster medication has been receiving coverage of late in the media for a role it’s playing in the opioid epidemic; it appears some addicts are taking Imodium in large doses to get high or at least to relieve withdrawal symptoms.
+Imodium (also known as loperamide) is an over-the-counter medication used to treat diarrhea and some patients with ostomies.
+But the relatively lackluster drug has been receiving coverage of late in the media for its role in the opioid epidemic; it appears some addicts are taking Imodium in large doses to get high or at least to relieve withdrawal symptoms.

 Large Doses of Imodium for Opiate Detox Reasons Are Dangerous